 Through the Eclipse plug-in for Git integration, IRI Workbench users can deploy Git repositories to manage various IRI data definition file (.DDF) and manipulation metadata, including:

-- CoSort SortCL (.scl) data transformation and reporting scripts
+- CoSort SortCL (.scl) data transformation and reporting scripts, logs, etc.

 - FACT (.ini) DB unload scripts

 - NextForm (.ncl) data and DB migration, replication and federation scripts

 - FieldShield (.fcl) data masking scripts, data class libraries, masking rules, audit logs, etc.